FelixFroststorm/Portfolio/SetupAndWorkflow.md

 ##  The "Golden Template" Methodology
 To ensure consistency and reproducibility across engagements, I utilize a structured logging system.
-Every engagement begins with a standardized Markdown template that forces the separation of raw data from analysis.
+Every engagement begins with a standardized Markdown template.

 ### Documentation Structure
 1.  **Enumeration:** Enumeration, service discovery, and initial recon.